 About the Nashville Health Care Council

-The Nashville Health Care Council is a premier association of health care industry leaders working to inspire global collaboration to improve health care by serving as a catalyst for leadership and innovation.
-Supported by more than 300 corporate members, including local and national health care companies, the Council serves as a trusted source for information on trends that influence the health care industry.
-The organization provides members with one-of-a-kind networking opportunities and access to Nashville’s elite health care business community.
+The Nashville Health Care Council is a premier association of health care industry leaders working together to inspire global collaboration to improve health care by serving as a catalyst for leadership and innovation.
+Since 1995, the Council has served as a trusted source for information on trends influencing the nation’s health care industry.
+Through regular programs, the Council provides members with unparalleled access to national and international policymakers, industry innovators, and thought leaders.
+Worldwide, Nashville’s health care industry generates more than 500,000 jobs and $95 billion in global revenue annually.
+The industry is Nashville’s largest and fastest-growing employer.
 For more information on the Council, please visit www.healthcarecouncil.com.

 About the McWhorter Society